Rootbay/Aegis/README.md

 This will open the Aegis Messenger application, connected to the Rust backend, and will automatically reload as you make changes to the frontend code.

+### TURN relay configuration

+Real-time voice and video calls now require at least one TURN relay so peers behind strict NATs or firewalls can connect reliably.
+Aegis always bundles the public Google STUN service, but you must provision your own TURN infrastructure for production deployments.

+You can provide TURN servers in two ways:

+- **Environment variable:** set `VITE_TURN_SERVERS` before running `bun tauri dev` or `bun tauri build`.
+The value can be a JSON object/array describing servers (e.g. `[{"urls":"turn:relay.example.com:3478","username":"relay","credential":"secret"}]`) or a simple comma/space separated list of TURN URLs when no credentials are required.
+- **In-app settings:** navigate to **Settings → Voice & Video** and add TURN relays in the new configuration section.
+The values are persisted in the secure desktop store so administrators can manage them at runtime.

+Each entry accepts one or more TURN URLs plus optional credentials.
+All configured relays are combined with the default STUN service for every WebRTC session.

 ### Building for Production

 To build a production-ready executable: